Candidates Tournament 2026: Organization

-The tournament is an eight-player, double round-robin tournament, meaning there are 14 rounds with each player facing the others twice: once with the black pieces and once with the white pieces.
-The tournament winner will qualify to play Gukesh Dommaraju for the World Championship in 2026.
+The tournament was an eight-player, double round-robin tournament, meaning there were 14 rounds with each player facing the others twice: once with the black pieces and once with the white pieces.
+The tournament winner would qualify to play Gukesh Dommaraju for the World Championship in 2026.

 Regulations

-The time control is 120 minutes for the first 40 moves, then 30 minutes for the rest of the game, plus a 30-second increment per move starting from move 41.
-Players get 1 point for a win, ½ point for a draw and 0 points for a loss.
+The time control was 120 minutes for the first 40 moves, then 30 minutes for the rest of the game, plus a 30-second increment per move starting from move 41.
+Players got 1 point for a win, ½ point for a draw and 0 points for a loss.
+The pairings and colours for each round would be decided via a draw, which would be conducted not later than four weeks before the tournament.

-Tiebreaks for the first place are addressed as follows:
+Tiebreaks for the first place would have been addressed as follows: